 Blade Length: 31"

 Balance Point: 3.6"

 This training sword is based on the pieces illustrated in A Thorough Description of the Art of Combat published in 1570 by Joachim Meyer.
 He was a cutler as well as a teacher of the sword creating this major work on swordplay, which had several printings.
 He covers several different types of weapons in this work and it is often looked at as an important work dealing in the weapons of the 16th C.

 This rapier is of a simple form with a straight barrel turned cross, a single side ring and knuckle bow.
 It has a bulbous pommel and matching terminators on the arms of the guard.
 It is gripped with out the finger passing over the guard as can be seen in the manual illustration below.
 The hilt furniture is steel.
 The grip is bound with strands of twisted wire.
 The blade is made of 6150 steel and has a rectangular cross section similar to our side sword trainer.
 This sturdy blade will last for many hours of practice and sparring.

-You can see some examples of Meyer's Sword technique here HROARR.
+You can see excellent examples of Meyer's Sword technique here HROARR.
 Their exceptional research and study of the sword is a great resource.

 A short bio of Joachim Meyer, 1537-1571

 If you are interested in studying more about Meyer's system we highly recommend The Art of Combat: A German Martial Arts Treatise of 1570 by Jeffrey Forgeng, published by Palgrave Macmillan, 2006 and the excellent research of HROARR.

 Shipping Domestic US 54.00 (multiple sword shipping discounted)

 International customers please contact us for a shipping quote.
 We feel your pain with the steep increases in international shipping over the past few years.
 We strive to find the most economical and reliable sources to ship to you.